-See sections 381, 382, 383, 384, and 269 of the Internal Revenue Code and the related regulations for more information about the limits on corporate NOL carryovers, definition of a loss corporation, and corporate ownership changes.
+See sections 381 through 384, and 269 of the Internal Revenue Code and the related regulations for more information about the limits on corporate NOL carryovers and corporate ownership changes.

 At-Risk Limits

 The at-risk rules limit your losses from most activities to your amount at risk in the activity.
 The at-risk limits apply to certain closely held corporations (other than S corporations).